MONOMOY GOSWAMI

 • A "monster" that made the SMAR conceptual model "right for the wrong reasons"

-Monomoy Goswami and Kieran M. O'Connor
+Monomoy Goswami, Kieran M. O'Connor

-Abstract In earlier studies involving simulation of the Fergus River flows in Ireland, the conceptual Soil Moisture Accounting and Routing (SMAR) model had been found to consistently outperform a number of black-box models.
+In earlier studies involving simulation of the Fergus River flows in Ireland, the conceptual Soil Moisture Accounting and Routing (SMAR) model had been found to consistently outperform a number of black-box models.
 Subsequently, in investigating any loss of flow through this catchment's subsurface karstic features, it was verified from the overall long-term water balance that such losses were substantial.
 This raised the awkward question of why the volume-conservative SMAR model had performed so well on this considerably non-conservative catchment.
 Further analyses revealed that, to compensate for the excess volume of total runoff generated by the model's conservative water balance component, the memory length of the surface runoff response function had been unrealistically curtailed in the optimization process, effectively truncating that function and thereby violating the conservation property of the routing process.
 This embarrassing revelation called for reconsideration of the model structure to account more sensibly for actual losses, while still achieving high model efficiency.
 This paper highlights not only the discovery of the karstic Fergus catchment as a “hydrological monster”, in the context of the SMAR model, but also why conservative models perform poorly in such cases.
 In an attempt to “tame the monster”, better simulation of the observed flows was achieved by conceptually adapting the SMAR model, in a pragmatic empirical manner, by simply modifying its water balance component.
 Citation Goswami, M. & O'Connor, K. M. (2010) A “monster” that made the SMAR conceptual model “right for the wrong reasons”.
 Hydrol.
 Sci.
 J. 55(6), 913–927.

 • Rainfall-runoff modelling across southeast Australia: Datasets, models and results

-J Vaze, F H S Chiew, J M Perraud, N Viney, D Post, J Teng, B Wang, J Lerat, and M Goswami
+J Vaze, F H S Chiew, J M Perraud, N Viney, D Post, J Teng, B Wang, J Lerat, M Goswami

-Abstract This study describes a daily rainfall, potential evaporation and streamflow data set compiled for the important water resources region of southeast Australia, and the application of six commonly used lumped conceptual rainfall-runoff models to estimate daily runoff across the region.
+This study describes a daily rainfall, potential evaporation and streamflow data set compiled for the important water resources region of southeast Australia, and the application of six commonly used lumped conceptual rainfall-runoff models to estimate daily runoff across the region.
 The daily climate data set and the daily modelled runoff are available from 1895 to 2008 at 0.05° grid resolution across the region.
 The modelling exercise indicates that the rainfall-runoff models can generally be calibrated to reproduce the daily observed streamflow (for 232 catchments in the high runoff generation areas), and the regionalisation results indicate that the use of optimised parameter values from a gauged catchment nearby can model runoff reasonably well in the ungauged areas.
 There are differences between the six models, but they are relatively small when used to describe aggregated results across large regions.

 • Comparative assessment of six automatic optimization techniques for calibration of a conceptual rainfall-runoff model

-MONOMOY GOSWAMI and KIERAN MICHAEL O'CONNOR
+MONOMOY GOSWAMI, KIERAN MICHAEL O'CONNOR

-Abstract In this application-based study, six automated strategies of parameter optimization are used for calibration of the conceptual soil moisture accounting and routing (SMAR) model for rainfall—runoff simulation in two catchments, one small and the other large.
+In this application-based study, six automated strategies of parameter optimization are used for calibration of the conceptual soil moisture accounting and routing (SMAR) model for rainfall—runoff simulation in two catchments, one small and the other large.
 The methods used are: the genetic algorithm, particle swarm optimization, Rosenbrock's technique, shuffled complex evolution of the University of Arizona, simplex search, and simulated annealing.
 A comparative assessment is made using the Nash-Sutcliffe model efficiency index and the mean relative error (MRE) to evaluate the performance of each optimization method.
 It is found that the degree of variation of the values of the water balance parameters is generally less for the small catchment than for the large one.
 In the case of both catchments, the probabilistic global population-based optimization method of simulated annealing is considered best in terms of having the least variability of parameter values in successive tests, thereby alleviating the phenomenon of equifinality in parameter optimization, and also in producing the lowest MRE in verification.

 • Application of artificial neural networks for river flow simulation in three French catchments